radoslaw-sz/guardio/README.md

   </h1>
 </p>

-Guardio is a **proxy** that sits between your **AI Agent system** and the external world.
+Guardio is a **control plane** that sits between your **AI Agent system** and the external world.
 It catches and evaluates messages flowing to and from **MCP tools** and other APIs before they reach the real servers.
 You can enforce policies (allow, block, sanitize), require approval, simulate MCP responses and observe activity—all through a **plugin system**.

 <p align="center">
   <picture>